PLOS-Web/AI/README.md

 ### Test it

-Run a bunch of (extremely out-of-date) tests with django's awesome unit testing framework:
+Run a bunch of (extremely out-of-date and almost certain to fail) tests with django's awesome unit testing framework:

 `python manage.py test`